hunterbeezley/travlr/README.md

 # Travlr

-A travel mapping application for organizing and sharing your adventures.
+A mapping application for organizing and sharing your adventures, interests and your city's best kept secrets.

 > **⚠️ Work in Progress**
 > This project is currently under active development.
 Features and functionality are subject to change.

 ## 🚀 Getting Started

-### Prerequisites
+### Prereqs
 - Node.js 18+
 - npm or yarn
 - A Mapbox account and API key